robino-f/advent-of-code-2015/src/day-6/README.md

 -   toggle 0,0 through 999,0 would toggle the first line of 1000 lights, turning off the ones that were on, and turning on the ones that were off.
 -   turn off 499,499 through 500,500 would turn off (or leave off) the middle four lights.

+After following the instructions, how many lights are lit?

 --- Part Two ---

 You just finish implementing your winning light pattern when you realize you mistranslated Santa's message from Ancient Nordic Elvish.